Lucas Bijker

-Lucas Bijker (born 4 March 1993) is a Dutch professional footballer who plays as a left back for Belgian club KV Mechelen.
+Lucas Bijker (born 4 March 1993) is a Dutch professional footballer who plays as a left-back for Cypriot club Ethnikos Achna.

 Club career

 Born in São Paulo, Brazil, Bijker came through SC Cambuur's youth system and made his senior debut for them in November 2011.
-In summer 2015 he joined arch rivals Heerenveen.
+In the summer 2015 he joined arch rivals Heerenveen.

 On 7 August 2017, Bijker signed a three-year contract with Spanish Segunda División club Cádiz CF, after impressing on a trial.
 He made his debut for the club on 19 August, starting in a 2–1 away win against Córdoba CF.

 On 15 June 2018, Bijker was transferred to Belgian side KV Mechelen, with Cádiz retaining 15% of a future transfer.
 He signed a three-year contract with the club.

 Personal life

 In July 2013 Bijker was sentenced to 20 hours community service after he was found guilty of violently harassing two young women and a former teammate.